-As MCA-Moldova's designated representative, and in accordance with the Program Closure Plan (PCP) agreed between the Government of Moldova and MCC, the Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform within the State Chancellery of the Government of Moldova will be designated as the government entity (Point of Contact - POC) to continue monitoring and evaluation of the Compact investments during the period 2016-2022.
+In late 2015, following the Program Closure Plan (PCP) the Government of Moldova and MCC agreed to designate the Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform within the State Chancellery as the government entity (Point of Contact - POC) to continue monitoring and evaluation of the Compact investments during the period 2016-2022.
+In 2016 the GOM approved the Public Administration Reform Strategy for 2016-2020.
+Following it, the State Chancellery was reorganized and the former Directorate for Monitoring and Evaluation of the General Directorate for Coordination of the Policies, External Assistance and Central Public Administration Reform was deactivated.
+However, the State Chancellery remains the designated representative for Post Compact M&E.

 The purpose of the Post Compact M&E Plan is to explain what MCC expects the State Chancellery to monitor after the Compact closure period and how the State Chancellery and MCC will conduct Post Compact M&E to observe the persistence of benefits created under the Compact and confirm that proper operations and maintenance of Compact investments is taking place.